Additions to the formula lists in "Hypergeometric orthogonal polynomials and their $q$-analogues" by Koekoek, Lesky and Swarttouw: Abstract

 \section{Abstract}

-This report gives a rather arbitrary choice of formulas for ($q$-)hypergeometric orthogonal polynomials which the author missed while consulting Chapters 9 and 14 in the book ``Hypergeometric orthogonal polynomials and their $q$-analogues'' by Koekoek, Lesky and Swarttouw.
+This paper gives a rather arbitrary choice of formulas for ($q$-)hypergeometric orthogonal polynomials belonging to the ($q$-)Askey scheme which the author missed while consulting Chapters 9 and 14 in the book ``Hypergeometric orthogonal polynomials and their $q$-analogues'' by Koekoek, Lesky and Swarttouw.
 The systematics of these chapters will be followed here, in particular for the numbering of subsections and of references.